cysouw/diathesis/text/c06_prepositions.md

 ### [ NAp | NpA ] Full applicative {#sec:prepositions-instrument-applicative}

-In German, applicatives are typically attested with verbal prefixes like *be-* [@next a] or verbal particles like *ein-* [@next b], see [@sec:preverb-promotion-to-object].
-In such alternations, the role that is marked as an accusative object changes.
-The accusative argument is the one that is more affected, so changing the accusative role also changes the perspective of the action (similar to what happens with antipassives, see [@sec:prepositions-accusative-antipassive]).
+In German, full applicatives are typically attested with verbal prefixes like *be-* [@next a] or verbal particles like *ein-* [@next b], see [@sec:preverb-promotion-to-object].
+In such alternations, the role that is marked with the accusative case changes.
+An accusatively marked argument is typically more affected than a prepositional object, so changing which role is marked in the accusative also changes the perspective of the action (similar to what happens with antipassives, see [@sec:prepositions-accusative-antipassive]).

 ::: ex
 a.
-Ich werfe Dreck auf dich.
+Ich werfe Dreck auf dich. \
    Ich bewerfe dich mit Dreck.
 b.
-Ich wickle das Tuch um den Arm.
+Ich wickle das Tuch um den Arm. \
    Ich wickle den Arm in dem Tuch ein.
 :::

 With a few verbs this alternation is attested without a verbal prefix or particle.
 In most cases this includes an optional *mit* instrument that alternates with an accusative object [@next a-c], cf. the English 'spray/load' alternation from Levin [-@levin1993: 50-51].
 This instrument alternation is closely related to the *mit* antipassive (see [@sec:prepositions-mit-antipassive]).
-In addition to the antipassive, in this case another accusative alternates with a locative preposition that is obligatorily present [@next c,d].
+In addition to the *mit* antipassive, in this diathesis another accusative alternates with a locative preposition that is obligatorily present [@next c,d], reminiscent of

 ::: ex
 a.
 Er füllt die Flasche mit Schnaps.